 Q: How do you rate the standard of housing in HCMC?
 What different options are available for expats?

 A: Housing in HCMC is fantastic.
 There are a number of options ranging from studios to one/two bedroom apartments, penthouse suites, and even villas!
 You can even go for shared room options.
-Almost every budget can be accommodated, but I would say realistically $200 is the lowest asking price.
+Almost every budget can be accommodated.
 Most apartments are brand new and come fully furnished with cleaning services, wifi, water and electricity included in the monthly rent.
-Hoozing is my go to for housing options.
+Hoozing is my go-to for housing options.